Sunday, August 18, 2024

 • If we set a method as final it means we do not want any class to override it.
 But the constructor cannot be overridden.
 So there is no use of marking it final.

-• If we set a method as abstract it means that it has no body and it should be implemented in a child class but the construct is called implicitly when the new keyboard is used.
+• If we set a method as abstract it means that it has no body and it should be implemented in a child class but the construct is called implicitly when the new keyword is used.
 Therefore it needs a body.

 • If we set a method as static it means that it belongs to the class but not particular object.
 The constructor is always call to initialise an object therefore there is no use of marking construct a static.